emaphp/backbone.prism/README.md

 ```

 <br>
-First things first: Our render method checks if a property name `view` is available.
-When false, we print a *'Loading data'* message.
+First things first: Our render method checks if a property name `view` is initialized.
+This ensures that the view instance is synchronized against the store.
+When false, we print a default *'Loading data'* message.
 In a real world application you might want to fetch some server data before doing stuff.
-This is a nice approach and prevents errors during initialization.
+This is a nice approach and prevents errors during initialization.<br>
+If the view is correctly initialized a special method called `values` is injected in `props`.
+Values obtained from that method are generated before the component is rendered and can contain different representations of the view instance.<br>
-Then we create a function (using the *fat-arrow* syntax) which will render all out tasks.
-The *view* property is a JSON representation of the entire collection with some slight modifications.
+We then define a render function using the *fat-arrow* syntax.
+The *view* property available in *values* is a JSON representation of the entire view with some slight modifications.
 For example, notice that we're setting the *key* prop to the corresponding model *cid*.
 This property is added to each element when exported from a view.
 Finally we use `map` to apply our render function to each model.
 The `Prism.compose` method call you see at the end returns a wrapper class for a given component.
 This method expects the React object and the component class.
-This new class is known as **Higher-Order Component** and adds some necessary features to make everything work.
-The class returned by this method adds the following behaviour:
+This new class is known as **Higher-Order Component** and adds some necessary features to make everything work:

  * Starts listening for any `sync` event in the view.
 Changes made to a view will re-render the component.
- * Adds the `mergeState` method which is used to set a new state without triggering a re-render.
+ * When a change event is triggered, it will update its state.
+State vars are then made available to the original component through the `values` method.
  * Removes listeners when unmounted.

 <br>
+By default, the **Higher-Order Component** keeps a JSON representation of the view in the *view* state var, but this behavior can be modified.
 If you want to now more about **Higher-Order Components** check out this [post](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750 "") by Dan Abramov.

 <br>
 #####Using views